 The before pic on the top left was taken in the morning right before my first treatment.
 And If you compare that before pic with the earlier pic from 2018, you might notice that my melasma had actually slightly improved since that pic was taken.
 Over the course of the past year we’ve tried a few more mild treatments, as well as medical grade skincare products, which definitely improved the appearance of my skin, but again, the Laser Genesis and LimeLight combo has given me the most objectively noticeable results.

 Does my skin look perfect?
 Nope.
 But it didn’t look perfect back when I was in third grade either, and a classroom bully named Anita Stanley asked me if I had scribbled red ink all over my cheeks.
+Funny the things we so vividly remember 30+ years later.
 I had skin issues even as a child in the form of broken capillaries and collections of visible blood vessels (aka telangiectasia) on my cheeks, but I digress.
 The difference since my three Laser Genesis + LimeLight treatments is absolutely huge to me.
 My melasma and hypo-pigmented spots are still there, but the contrast is far less drastic, so it’s no longer so glaringly obvious when I see myself in the mirror.
 Plus, it’ll be much easier to cover with makeup.

 I was less concerned about the redness from my mild areas of telangiectasia, but I also can tell that the appearance of my surface blood vessels and other generalized redness is diminishing too, which is a huge bonus.